atedstone/gnssice/README.md

 * Re-run the script.
 * If corrections due to pole re-drilling are needed then this functionality will first need to be implemented, as it was not (yet) needed for the high-elevation ice velocities campaign!

+This script can be used in at least two or three ways:

+1. Processing a batch of continuous occupation data.
+Supply just one parquet file.
-For very short batches of data - i.e. where a site has been re-occupied for only minutes to hours - use `gnss_disp_vel.py` with the `-stake` option.
+2. For a very short data batch - i.e. where a site has been re-occupied for only minutes to hours - use `gnss_disp_vel.py` with the `-stake` option.
 This disables the smoothing procedures, as they are only applicable to longer time series data.
 In this case only `xyz` data will be saved to disk.
+3. Or let the script process both continuous and daily occupation data automatically.
+Supply all the input parquet files, listed in time order.
+Do not provide `-stake`.
+Check the messages to make sure that each period has been identified correctly.

+The script applies different filtering and averaging approaches depending on whether a data period has been occupied continuously or only for a short period (e.g. an hour).

 ### Joining batches together